What is Stress?

-Furthermore, long-term stress can lead to severe anxiety and depression.
+Furthermore, long-term effects of stress in the workplace can lead to severe anxiety and depression.
 If you have reached such an exaggerated condition, you must go to a medical professional for help with managing stress.

 Stress can also affect your body’s hormonal system.
-Thus, when you suffer from stress, it becomes tough to relax because your body produces more adrenaline and cortisol hormones in response to stress, alerting your body.
+Thus, when you suffer from effects of stress in the workplace, it becomes tough to relax because your body produces more adrenaline and cortisol hormones in response to stress, alerting your body.

 Furthermore, it increases the blood flow rate into muscles and organs, which also aids in keeping your body on high alert.
 Consequently, it converts into sleep insomnia.
 Due to insomnia, unnecessary thoughts evoke in your mind which can’t let you sleep.
 Thus, insufficient sleep causes more stress and anxiety.